scaffops/python/README.md

 Or, for a specific [ref](https://www.atlassian.com/git/tutorials/refs-and-the-reflog):

 ```
-poe bump 1.0.0  # bump to 1.0.0
+poe skeleton bump 1.0.0  # bump to 1.0.0
-poe bump dev  # bump to the latest commit on the dev branch
+poe skeleton bump dev  # bump to the latest commit on the dev branch
 ```

 ## Reconfigure the skeleton